 Dale Whitehead, Past Board Member and Auction Advisor

 Artistic and Administrative Staff

-Karen P. Thomas, Conductor & Artistic/Executive Director
+Karen P. Thomas, Artistic director & Conductor

 Karen P. Thomas has served as the artistic director and conductor of Seattle Pro Musica since 1987.
-With Seattle Pro Musica she has produced seven critically-acclaimed commercial CD recordings, and has received the Margaret Hillis Award for Choral Excellence and the ASCAP-Chorus America Award for Adventurous Programming of Contemporary Music.
+With Seattle Pro Musica she has produced ten critically-acclaimed commercial CD recordings, and has received the Margaret Hillis Award for Choral Excellence and the ASCAP-Chorus America Award for Adventurous Programming of Contemporary Music.
 She has appeared as guest conductor at the Bergen International Festival, International Conference on Women in Music, the Alliance World Festival of Women’s Singing, Festival Vancouver in Canada, the NPR radio show Saint Paul Sunday, and at the American Guild of Organists National Convention and the American Choral Directors Association NW Division Convention, among numerous others.
 Read Karen's full bio.

-KATIE SKOVHOLT, MANAGING DIRECTOR
+KATIE SKOVHOLT, executive DIRECTOR

 Will Myers, Administrative Assistant